shanemcdo/transaction_tracker/README.md

 optionally if note contains a `|` then it will be split and the right side will be read as cashback percentage.

-the account $DEFAULT_ACCOUNT is a monthly budget and other accounts are for earmarked categories such as "Emergency".
+the account `$DEFAULT_ACCOUNT` is a monthly budget and other accounts are for earmarked categories such as "Emergency".

 ### Budgets

-Looks in the $BUDGETS_DIR folder.
+Looks in the `$BUDGETS_DIR` folder.
-The file name should match YYYYMMbudget.csv.
+The file name should match `YYYYMMbudget.csv`.

 This program expects a 2 column format with Category and Expected spend.